choijangwook/rain-deep-sleep/faq.md

 title: FAQ
 ---

-# Frequently Asked Questions
+# FAQ

 ## What is this site?
-A collection of calming rain sounds for sleep and focus.
+Rain sound for sleep and focus.

 ## Is it free?
-Yes, completely free to use.
+Yes, completely free.

 ## Can I use it for studying?
-Yes, it is designed for focus and study background sound.
+Yes.